Fact checked

 • Low cost - Will kits are typically low cost and under $50, depending on where you’ve purchased your kit.
 They are a good option if you are looking for a cost-saving option for making your will.

 • No online tools required - You can often find a will kit at your local office supply store.
-This means you can finish your will without having to use any additional tools.
+This means you can finish your will without having to use any additional technology.

 What Are The Cons Of A Will Kit?

 One of the biggest downsides of DIY will kits is that they are very simple and one-size-fits-all.
-However, everyone is different and has a unique life situation.
-While will kits may be suitable for those with very simple wishes, they generally do not take into consideration any complexities, extra wishes, or even funeral wishes.
+The downside of this is that everyone is different and has a unique life situation.
+While will kits may be suitable for those with very simple wishes, they generally do not take into consideration any complexities, extra needs, or even funeral wishes.

 Some other concerns around will kits include:

-• No Easy Updates - Your will is a living and breathing document.
-You’ll likely want to make changes as your life evolves.
+• No easy updates - You’ll likely want to make changes to your will as your life evolves and your estate (and wishes) change.
 However, with DIY will kits, you’ll need to purchase a new template every time your life situation changes.
 Depending on how many changes you make, the costs can add up over time.

-• Incorrect Witnessing - Having the right witnesses and following the correct signing procedures if what makes your will legally-binding.
-It’s important to make sure you’ve followed the rules around who can sign your will, in your specific province.
-Incorrect witnessing can result in issues with your estate in the future.
+• Incorrect witnessing - Having the right witnesses and following the correct signing procedures is what makes your will legally-binding.
+It’s important to make sure you’ve followed your legal provincial requirements on who can witness your will.
+Incorrect witnessing can result in your will being declared invalid and issues appearing with your estate in the future.

-• Contradictions - the lack of flexibility in a will kit, leads many people to add additional comments onto their will.
-However, this can lead to contradictions in your will
+• Contradictions - The lack of flexibility in a will kit leads many people to add additional comments onto their will.
+However, this can lead to contradictions in your will and can do more harm than good

 If you have decided a will kit is the right fit for you, it’s important to make sure that you’ve chosen a reputable kit that is up to date and includes the right information for your specific province!